PascalReich/Daily-Dose-Of-Japanese-Python/README.md

 # Study-Japanese
 EN:
-A python program that returns all the Jôyô levels of japanese, also you can use it for study 5 kanjis every day, and the most important feature is that it can create anki decks with all the Jôyô Kanjis (almost every kanjis because there are a conflict with the UTF-8) with information from internet (in spanish and soon english).
+A python program that returns all the Jôyô levels of japanese, also you can use it for study 5 kanjis every day, and the most important feature is that it can create anki decks with all the Jôyô Kanjis with information from internet (in spanish and soon english).

 If you wanna study 5 kanjis every day you have to change the 126 line changing «firstDate» to your begins date, also in the line 145 put the level you wanna study (ShouGaku1Nen, ShouGaku2Nen, ShouGaku3Nen, ShouGaku4Nen, ShouGaku5Nen, ShouGaku6Nen, ChuuGaku1Nen, ChuuGaku2Nen, ChuuGaku3Nen, Added2010) if you don't change anything it will pass you the kanjis since the first level.